findonflow/send-ft-cli/README.md

  - flow.json: the configuration of your account
  - sendFt.cdc: the transaction we will send

+Either clone down this repo manually or copy paste the raw contents of those files into a directory on your computer

 ## Prerequisites

  - you need flow.cli installed https://developers.flow.com/tools/flow-cli/install